 If you're walking down the road with your dog and a person walking a clearly reactive dog is approaching you, keep your distance and don't attempt to greet the dog.
 Chances are, the owner is trying to train through the behavior and giving the pair sufficient space helps them both tremendously.

 Another tip from the Animal Humane Society addresses what to do if you're walking your reactive dog down the street and all of a sudden, out of the blue, another dog with a handler is approaching head-on.
 Simply go around her in an arc, keeping your dog's attention.
 If the other dog happens also to be reactive and starts to lunge and bark, keep your dog's attention and reward more often, almost in tune with the other dog's barking.
 When the other dog has moved away and out of sight, cut off the treats.
-This approach entrenches for your dog the association of other dogs with delicious treats.
+This approach entrenches for your dog the positive association of other dogs with delicious treats.

 On the other hand, a tense situation you may face with your reactive dog walking, for instance, in a leash-enforced park, is when a dog on the loose runs over to your dog.
 The obvious choice is to avoid that particular park in the future.
 But in the meantime, you'll need to do your best to steer clear of a potential fight between the dogs when your dog reacts badly, or the other dog means business.
 In the best case scenario, the dog on the loose is just trying to be friendly, and you may be able to stop him in his tracks by forcefully throwing a handful of treats in his face, says McConnell.
-This will not, however, deter a truly aggressive dog.
+This will not, however, disengage a truly aggressive dog.
 Therefore, an altercation is always a possibility and the downside to walking your reactive, or even a non-reactive dog in public.
 Stick with familiar places you can feel safe in.

 - Care for Reactive Dogs